Sd247NJIT/A03/README.md

 # A03
-<!DOCTYPE html>
-##Step-by-step tutorial on setting up git/webstorm/github:
+#Step-by-step tutorial on setting up git/webstorm/github:

 Download these softwares:
 <br>